Bleachers share joyous video for new single 'Stop Making This Hurt'

-Bleachers have released a video to accompany new single ‘Stop Making This Hurt’, the first single from the band’s upcoming third album, ‘Take the Sadness Out of Saturday Night’.
+Bleachers have released a video to accompany new single ‘Stop Making This Hurt’, the first single from the band’s upcoming third album, ‘Take The Sadness Out Of Saturday Night’.

 “‘Stop Making This Hurt’ is what you get when we are not allowed to go play for our people,” Jack Antonoff explained in a new press release.
 “It’s a line that had been ringing in my head for years.